Local Regulations

 City Requirements

-- Building Permits: Ensure all necessary building permits are obtained before starting any renovation or construction work.
+- Building Permits: Obtain necessary building permits before initiating any construction or renovation work.

-- Zoning Regulations: Verify that the property complies with local zoning laws, including land use and density restrictions.
+- Zoning Laws: Ensure that the property complies with local zoning laws regarding land use and property development.

-- Health and Safety Codes: Adhere to local health and safety codes, including sanitation and occupancy standards.
+- Health and Safety Codes: Adhere to city health and safety codes, including inspections for hazardous materials.

 State Requirements

-- Disclosure Requirements: Comply with state laws regarding property disclosure, including known issues such as lead paint or pest infestations.
+- Disclosure Requirements: Comply with state laws regarding property disclosures, including any known defects or issues with the property.

 Environmental Requirements